 The justice God metes out will be unassailable.
 He will judge everyone with perfect fairness.
 Here's what I mean.

-With Jesus' sacrifice on behalf of humanity, the Just for the unjust, the Righteous for the unrighteous, He paid full the price for all sin for all time for all of humanity.
+With Jesus' sacrifice on behalf of humanity, the Just for the unjust, the Righteous for the unrighteous, He paid the full the price for all sin for all time for all of humanity.

 Yes, Jesus paid the full price for all sin for everyone.
 But His payment isn't automatically applied to anyone's personal account.
-To have their sin debt paid off, each person must accept Jesus' payment, then turn in surrender to His Lordship, rescue and transformation.
+To have their personal sin debt paid off, each person must accept Jesus' payment, then turn in surrender to His Lordship, rescue and transformation.
 That's called faith and repentance.

-God also hates pride, self-seeking and arrogance.
+You don't have to be a murderer like Charlie's assassin to go to hell.
+Anything that separates you from God will send you there.
 Many things make a person unfit for heaven and deeply incompatible with the presence and character of God.
 The list includes sexual perversion, all LGBTQ+ activity, sex outside of marriage, theft, lying, cheating and so on.

 But Jesus gave us what I call His Un-Gotcha.
 It's God's "Get out of Jail Free" card.